-WILLIAM A. NISKANEN, former Chairman, Council of Economic Advisors; Chairman, Cato Institute
+William A. Niskanen, former Chairman, Council of Economic Advisors; former Chairman, Cato Institute

 Historians will find Regulation and the Reagan Era a useful book.
 It provides a good explanation of what, in retrospective, the theoreticians and participants thought they were about in trying to change the role of the federal government in American society in the 1980s.
 The book provides excellent insights into the thinking of the theoreticians/practitioners who attempted to revolutionize regulation in the Reagan years.
 As such, it is a valuable retrospective document for those who would understand the latest wave in the history of regulation.
 Regulation and the Reagan Era demonstrates nicely why, despite government-bashing rhetoric, regulatory activity increased in the 1980s.

 Regulation and the Reagan Era provides readable and interesting reflections on the economics, politics and sociology of regulatory reality as practiced in Washington, D.C.
 Students of regulation should find this volume rich in descriptive detail.
 The book is written so that the informed layperon can read and relate to the subject if only as an inside digest of how deregulation efforts stalled during the 1980s.